 Kent Botany 2010 reported 37 records for that year, covering 19 monads; new locations were already being picked up south of Sheppey.
 Kent Botany 2011 credited this species with more records for 2010-11 (68) than any other rare plant register species.
 In Kent Botany 2012, the beginnings of a metropolitan West Kent distribution were reported, plants were found increasingly inland, and it was found in flower beyond the usual February to mid-April period, lasting until mid-May or later.
 Kent Botany 2013 reported the total number of records for 2010-13 to be 152 and the species was showing signs of all year round flowering, as with Poa annua (Annual Meadow-grass).
 The favoured habitats remained pavements, roadsides and car parks - there seems a strong possibility that much spread is by seed on vehicle tyres.
 It was surmised that in bare soil areas, such as its discovery as the dominant species on the bare soil under trees in an orchard, there may be a relationship with the herbicide regime, providing a window for establishment and spread through the absence of competition.
 This could also be relevant to many urban sites by road kerbs or street furniture and under street or park trees.

-2005.
+Poa infirma (Early Meadow-grass) 2010-20 Poa infirma (Early Meadow-grass) 1991-2005 Our records for 2010-20 cover 170 tetrads (equivalent to 227 monads), 7.4 times the extent recorded up to 2005.
 It now a commoner plant than, say, Impatiens glandulifera (Indian Balsam).
 The comparison with an alien invader is deliberate because, although Poa infirma is regarded as a native, albeit at the edge of its range as a Mediterranean species, it appears to be behaving in a way comparable with invading species such as Conyza sumatrensis (Guernsey Fleabane) and Senecio inaequidens (Narrow-leaved Ragwort).
-Why it should do that is not apparent, although as discoveries on the British mainland were beginning to emerge in the 1990s it became clear that the species had been to a degree overlooked by botanists, not just because they were not expecting to see it (and it can be small and resemble Poa annua), but also because it was capable of flowering in January and February when botanical activity is likely to be low.
+Why it should do that is not apparent, although as discoveries on the British mainland were beginning to emerge in the 1990s it became clear that the species had been to a degree overlooked by botanists, not just because they were not expecting to see it (and it can be small and resemble Poa annua), but also because it was capable of flowering in January and February when botanical activity is likely to be low27.
 The recording pattern must in some degree reflect this.
 The absence of Kent records from 2005 to 2010 was presumably because no-one was looking.
-Records from 2010 reflect one recorder's interest; the subsequent influx of records follows the inclusion of the species on a widely circulated list of rare plant register species.
+Records for the year 2010 reflect one recorder's interest; the subsequent influx of records follows the inclusion of the species on a widely circulated list of rare plant register species.
 Upper Harbledown, habitat.
 Photo by Lliam Rooney, 27 March 2013 However, the impression is still that there is an expansion of range taking place in Kent, and this is reinforced by the almost complete absence of sightings in 'natural' environments: it is almost always in artificial habitats, in places where there is much coming and going, with opportunities for transfer of seeds.
-While we have a coastal cliff top record and one from sand at the base of cliffs, more usual records include street pavements, especially where they meet a wall base; surfaced and unsurfaced car parks; roadside kerbs, gutters or banks; driveways; grass verges in residential areas; lay-bys; vehicular entrances; bare ground under park trees; track margins; around street furniture and street trees; front gardens near pavements; on railway - &lt;sup>21 Takagi-Arigho, R. (1994).
+While we have a coastal cliff top record and one from sand at the base of cliffs, more usual records include street pavements, especially where they meet a wall base; surfaced and unsurfaced car parks; roadside kerbs, gutters or banks; driveways; grass verges in residential areas; lay-bys; vehicular entrances; bare ground under park trees; track margins; around street furniture and street trees; front gardens near pavements; on railway - 27 Takagi-Arigho, R. (1994).
 Poa infirma - flourishing?.... or fleeing?
 BSBI News 65: 14-18.